CoPhi/gs-public-editions/pherc-1020/README.md

-# gs-public-editions
+# PHerc.
+1020
 [![GreekSchools Logo][gs-logo]][gs]

-This repository hosts the XML documents for the open-access critical edition of the GreekSchools ERC project.
+This repository hosts the XML documents for the open access critical edition of the PHerc 1020 within the GreekSchools ERC project.
-CophiViewer: [viewer.greekschools.eu][viewer]

 ## About
 The **ERC Advanced Grant 885222-GreekSchools, The Greek Philosophical Schools according to Europe’s Earliest ‘History of Philosophy’: Towards a New Pioneering Critical Edition of Philodemus’ Arrangement of the Philosophers** (European Commission, Horizon 2020, ‘Ideas’, [https://greekschools.eu][gs], *PI: G. Ranocchia*) aims to provide a new critical edition, with introduction and commentary, of Philodemus of Gadara’s Arrangement of the Philosophers, a treatise in several books handed down by eight Herculaneum Papyri.